 Reduced Chewing Function and Digestive Strain

 Tooth number 4 directly participates in cutting, tearing, and grinding food.
 When this tooth is lost, chewing efficiency is significantly reduced.
 Food is not broken down thoroughly, forcing the stomach and digestive system to work harder.
+According to dental and gastroenterology associations, poor mastication is linked to increased risks of digestive disorders over time.

 Additionally, the absence of tooth number 4 disrupts bite balance, causing neighboring teeth to shift and altering the way chewing forces are distributed across the jaw.